vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

     ![New Service Engine Group](img/tko-in-vmc-aws/deploy-tko-vmc-22.JPG)

-3. Repeat the steps to create a SEG for the Tanzu Kubernetes Grid workload cluster.
-You should have created two Service Engine Groups.
+3. Repeat the steps to create an SE group for the Tanzu Kubernetes Grid workload cluster.
+You should have created two service engine groups.

     ![New Service Engine Group](img/tko-in-vmc-aws/deploy-tko-vmc-23.JPG)